Morse theory for the Yang-Mills energy function near flat connections: Introduction

 \section{Introduction}

-Let $G$ be a compact Lie group and $P$ be a smooth principal $G$-bundle over a smooth Riemannian manifold $(X,g)$ of dimension $d \geq 2$.
-In this article, we shall explore properties of the \emph{Yang--Mills energy function} \eqref{defn:Yang-Mills_energy_function},
+Let $G$ be a compact Lie group and $P$ be a smooth principal $G$-bundle over a closed, smooth Riemannian manifold $(X,g)$ of dimension $d \geq 2$.
+In this monograph, we shall explore properties of the \emph{Yang--Mills energy function} \eqref{defn:Yang-Mills_energy_function},

 on the quotient $\sB^{1,p}(P)$ of the affine space $\sA^{1,p}(P)$ of Sobolev $W^{1,p}$ connections $A$ on $P$ by the Banach Lie group $\Aut^{2,p}(P)$ of $W^{2,p}$ automorphisms (or gauge transformations) of $P$, for admissible $p\in(1,\infty)$ (see \eqref{eq:Affine_space_W1p_connections} and \eqref{eq:Quotient_space_W1p_connections} and Definition \ref{defn:Admissible_Sobolev_exponent_for_Yang-Mills_energy}), where $F_A$ is the curvature of $A$.